-The first problem you will encounter when breeding your rummy nose tetra is making sure you have a good mix of male and females.
+The first problem you will encounter when breeding your rummy nose tetra is making sure you have a good mix of males and females.
 Since they are so difficult to sex, this can often be trial and error.
 The best option is to get their sex confirmed by a specialist breeder when you buy them.

 To encourage breeding, the conditions in the tank need to be perfect.
 Warm the tank up to around 84°F, this should trigger spawning.
 Strong filtration is important; these fish are sensitive and won’t spawn in polluted water.

 The breeding process takes place around plants, so make sure you’ve added plenty to the tank.
-The female will swim over to a leaf, roll over, and let the male fertilize the eggs.
+The female will swim over to a leaf, rollover, and let the male fertilize the eggs.

 She will release a few large eggs.
 Once this has happened, separate the adults from the eggs so that they’re not eaten.

 The fry will hatch after 24 hours but won’t start swimming around for 6 days.
-They will be slightly larger than fry of a similar age from other species.
+They will be slightly larger than fry of similar age from other species.
 Feed them specialized fry foods until they are large enough to accept the same diet as adults.
-Once the fry are nearly the same size as the adults they can be kept together again.
+Once the fry is nearly the same size as the adults they can be kept together again.

 Are Rummy Nose Tetras Suitable For Your Aquarium?
-(Summary)

-As peaceful fish they pair well with other peaceful species, and their setup requirements are similar to lots of other fish.
+As peaceful fish, they pair well with other peaceful species, and their setup requirements are similar to lots of other fish.

 There are just a few things to bear in mind.